martanto/DashVolcano/README.md

 MyNewFolder, containing the 3 folders (DashVolcano.1.0., GeorocGVPmapping, GeorocDataset) and the 2 excel files (GVP_Eruption_Results.xlsx, GVP_Volcano_List.xlsx).

-DashVolcano is written in python, you thus need python3 installed on your computer (DashVolcano was tested with: Python 3.7.4 on Ubuntu 20.04.4 LTS, and Python 3.8.3 on Mac OS Monterey version 12.5.1).
+DashVolcano is written in python, you thus need python3 installed on your computer (this should be the case for Mac OS and Linux, instructions are provided for Windows 10 below).
+DashVolcano was tested with: Python 3.7.4 on Ubuntu 20.04.4 LTS, and Python 3.8.3 on Mac OS Monterey version 12.5.1.
+See below for specific instructions for Mac OS and Linux, and for Windows 10.

+Set-up: Mac OS and Linux
+--

 It is suggested to set up a python virtual environment, to make sure the dependencies are consistent, and to avoid conflicting with possible other existing python set-ups.
 To do so, using the command line in a terminal window, go into the folder DashVolcano.1.0: